DurimelY/asthma-data-challenge-ml/README.md

 These results suggest that the generated data preserve statistical properties while reducing the risk of patient re-identification.

 ---
+## Technologies

+- Python
+- pandas
+- numpy
+- scikit-learn
+- matplotlib
+- seaborn
+- scipy
+- Jupyter Notebook

+---

+## Important Note

+The original dataset is not shared publicly due to confidentiality and health data protection concerns.

+Only code, documentation, presentations and non-sensitive outputs are included.

+---
 ## Repository Structure

 ```text